-In January 2016, the Financial Accounting Standards Board, or FASB, issued Account Standards Update, or ASU, 2016-01, "Financial Statements - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities," which requires equity investments in unconsolidated entities (other than those accounted for using the equity method of accounting) to be measured at fair value with changes in fair value recognized in net income.
+In January 2016, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, 2016-01, "Financial Statements - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities," which requires equity investments in unconsolidated entities (other than those accounted for using the equity method of accounting) to be measured at fair value with changes in fair value recognized in net income.
 There will no longer be an available-for-sale classification for equity securities with readily determinable fair values.
 The new guidance is effective for periods beginning after December 15, 2017, with early adoption permitted.
 The Company is currently in the process of evaluating the impact of the adoption of this ASU on the Company's consolidated financial statements.

-In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)"."
+In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)'."
 From the lessee's perspective, the new standard establishes a right-of-use (ROU) model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement for a lessee.
 From the lessor's perspective, the new standard requires a lessor to classify leases as either sales-type, finance or operating.
 A lease will be treated as a sale if it transfers all of the risks and rewards, as well as control of the underlying asset, to the lessee.
 If risks and rewards are conveyed without the transfer of control, the lease is treated as a financing lease.
 If the lessor doesn't convey risks and rewards or control, an operating lease results.
 ASU 2016-02 is effective for periods beginning after December 15, 2018.
-The Company is currently in the process of evaluating the impact of the adoption of this ASU on the Company's consolidated financial statements.
+We plan to adopt ASU No. 2016-02 effective January 1, 2019, and continue to evaluate the ASU to determine the impact of adoption on our consolidated financial statements and disclosures, accounting policies and systems, business processes, and internal controls.
+While our evaluation of ASU No. 2016-02 and related implementation activities are ongoing, we do not expect the adoption of the ASU to have a material impact on our consolidated financial statements and disclosures.